 The cryptographic libraries RSA and EC and the Toolbox library are delivery options.
-If one of the libraries

-RSA, EC or Toolbox is delivered, the Base Lib is automatically part of it.
+If one of the libraries RSA, EC or Toolbox is delivered, the Base Lib is automatically part of it.
 Therefore the user may choose a free combination of these libraries.
 In case of deselecting one or several of these libraries the TOE does not provide the respective functionality Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
 The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

-The Crypto2304T can be blocked.
+The Crypto2304T and/or SCP can be blocked.
 The blocking depends on the user's choice prior to the production of the hardware.
-No accessibility of the Crypto2304T is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the Crypto2304T
+In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
+In case of a blocked SCP no hardware support for 3DES and AES is possible.
+The inaccessibility of the deselected Crypto2304T or SCP cryptographic coprocessors is without impact on any other security policy of the TOE.
+It is exactly equivalent to the situation where the user decides not to use the cryptographic co-processors.